ghc-proposals/ghc-proposals/proposals/0000-class-scoped-functions.rst

 Effect and Interactions
 -----------------------

+If CSF is deprecated by ``{-# DEPRECATED #-}`` , this means it is deprecated to be used in custom (non-auto) instances only.

-Any Effect and Interactions are unknown.
+Any other Effect and Interactions are unknown.

 Costs and Drawbacks
 -------------------